aguslr/toolbx-image/README.md

 There are several images available in this repository:

-- `toolbx-almalinux`: Uses Alma Linux's latest image from
+- `toolbx-almalinux`: Uses AlmaLinux's latest image from
   <https://quay.io/organization/toolbx-images>.

 - `toolbx-alpine`: Uses Alpine's latest image from